 “Investment is an asset or item that is purchased with the hope that it will generate income or appreciate in the future.”

 Few words of wisdom

 The above-mentioned points can be considered while gifting your loved one on this Diwali.
-It’s important to invest in the right places to make money work for you and gifting a financial instrument that grows with time can be a life-changing experience for them.
+It’s important to invest in equity to the right places to make money work for you and gifting a financial instrument that grows with time can be a life-changing experience for them.
 For instance, equity investment is best suited for the long-term horizon, with high returns.
 As Albert Einstein said the power of compounding is the eighth wonder of the world.
-This Diwali, invest wisely and gift carefully so that you and your loved one get an opportunity to experience financial security and freedom in the future.
+This Diwali, invest wisely and gift carefully so that you and your loved one get an opportunity for equity investment in long term for financial security and freedom in the future.